saiyam911/learning-library/workshops/cloud-native-devops-workshop/DevCS-setup.md

 Now go to DevCS instance, on the My Services Dashboard page, in the **developer _id_** tile, click **Action** and select **View Details**
 ![](common/DevCS-setup/DevCS-details.png)

-On the upper right corner click on Open Service Console.
+On the upper right corner, click on Open Service Console.
 ![](common/DevCS-setup/DevCS-open-console.png)

 If this is first time you access DevCS than you will have to create instance, click on create instance button: